Email

 checklist format on the left display unit and the right, or lower display unit , a diagram or synoptic format.

-7. The electronic engine display system will have
+6. The electronic engine display system with three automatic modes is

 An EICAS system with the primary engine instruments displayed on the primary screen, the secondary screen being blank.